-These snakes aren't harmful to humans, and in fact provide us with a very valuable service eating rodents and even other venomous snakes.
-Snakes are an important part in keeping the ecosystem at a good balance.
+These snakes aren't harmful to humans, and in fact, provide us with a very valuable service eating rodents and even other venomous snakes.
+Snakes are an important part of keeping the ecosystem at a good balance.
 Although they are harmless some of them are very often mistaken for other venomous snake species and needlessly killed.

 Here are some of the most common and recognizable non-venomous snake species we may find in Florida.

 The Southern Black Racer snake (Coluber constrictor priapus) is a common non-venomous snake species found in and around the southern regions of the United States.

 It's widely spread throughout the Florida mainland and also the Florida keys.
 Outside of Florida, it can also be found throughout the Eastern regions of the US, from NE Texas.

 Eastern indigo snake

 The eastern indigo snake or blue indigo snake (Drymarchon couperi) is a large non-venomous colubrid snake found in the Eastern United States.

 Historically, their range extends throughout Florida, extreme south Alabama, the coastal plain of southern Georgia and extreme southeast Mississippi.

 Florida venomous snake species